The Karnak Temple complex in Luxor is one of Egypt’s biggest and most famous ancient buildings (especially the temple of Amun).

 Karnak began to decline after the city of Thebes (now Luxor) was sacked by the Romans in the 1st century AD.

 Today, Karnak is one of the most visited archaeological sites in Egypt, after the pyramids of Giza.

 Visiting The Karnak Temple Complex

-Karnak is a huge temple complex covering more than 200 acres, so there’s lots to see here.
+Karnak is a huge temple complex covering more than 80 hectares (200 acres), so there’s lots to see here.

 Fake guides will insist on showing you ‘photo spots’ or inscriptions to look at, but then demand a tip (baksheesh).
 Just ignore them or politely say you’re not interested.
 It’s all part of the Egypt experience.

 All in all, if you’re an Egyptian history lover you could spend hours exploring Karnak, but because of the Luxor heat I whisked through in about 1 hour.

 Come early in the day if you want to avoid the worst of the heat!